Popular Drinks You Should Avoid, According to the Mayo Clinic

 Read on to learn which popular drinks the Mayo Clinic recommends to avoid, and for even more healthy drinking tips, be sure to read up on our list of the 108 Most Popular Sodas Ranked by How Toxic They Are.

 While you might believe fruit juice packs in a ton of vitamins and minerals, the high sugar content of this drink makes this beverage particularly tricky to navigate.
 Many bottles of juice we commonly find on shelves rely on a watered-down concentrate mixed with water to form the beverage, and contain as much sugar as a soda due to added sugar content and the naturally high amount of sugar found in fruit.

 Doctors recommend that children severely limit their juice intake per day thanks to the incredibly high sugar content and eating an orange with a glass of water provides more nutrients than drinking a glass of orange juice with pulp.
 Next time you reach for some juice, take a moment and keep the sugar count of this drink in mind.
 Here are 10 Fruit Juices to Always Leave on Grocery Store Shelves.

-You may love the pep you can get from a can of our favorite energy drink, but these beverages combine sugar and stimulants into a cocktail that prove dangerous over time.
+You may love the pep you can get from a can of our favorite energy drink, but these beverages combine sugar and stimulants into a cocktail that proves dangerous over time.
 The Mayo Clinic already warns that young adults should stay away from these drinks, as they raise the risk of heart disease and cause blood pressure spikes.